realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "MUSIC FOLDER NUMBER" is shown
-- Hold ENTER, "NUM" is displayed
+- Hold ENTER, "FOLDER" and a number is displayed
 - Press ENTER repeatedly to cycle through the possible values.
 The message "NOT FOUND" appears if either the folder itself or 000.mp3 in that very folder is not present.
+"PROCESSING REQUIRED" means that the TCD will prepare the folder(eg rename files) after selection.
 - Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)

 If shuffle was enabled before, the new folder is also played in shuffled order.